Ultimate Guide on How to Plan a 2 Days trip From Hyderabad

 • Adventure Tip: Wear comfortable shoes with good grip and carry water; the rocks can be slippery.

-Gandikota & Belum Caves are one of my favorite offbeat escapes with the combination of dramatic landscapes, ancient history and cave exploration makes it feel like a mini adventure every time.
+Gandikota & Belum Caves are one of my favorite offbeat escapes with the combination of dramatic landscapes, ancient history and cave exploration.
 Even a short 2-day trip leaves you feeling amazed and inspired.

 Sample 2-Day Itineraries